-In case of sexual assault, any victim of sexual assault is encouraged to get to a safe place as soon as possible and proceed with the following:
+Sexual assault: any victim of sexual assault is encouraged to get to a safe place as soon as possible and proceed with the following:

-• It is of utmost importance to preserve physical evidence in a sexual assault
+- It is of utmost importance to preserve physical evidence in a sexual assault investigation.

-- Nazarene Theological Seminary: Title IX / Sexual Misconduct Policy and Procedures Page 8 investigation.
 Do not bathe, shower, douche, use the toilet, or change clothing.
 If the assault occurred on a bed or other area with bed clothes or loose fabrics, do not discard or wash them. - Seek medical attention as soon as possible.
 If you go to a hospital emergency room you will undergo a physical examination for your protection and health to determine the presence of physical injury, sexually transmitted diseases, or pregnancy.
 They also are equipped to collect physical evidence.